Abdulhamid97Mousa/biglawai_frontend_mongodb/README.md

 ```

 #### Key Best Practices for API calls:
 - Error Handling: Proper error handling is crucial.
-In your code, you catch and handle errors from the API call, providing meaningful error messages and alerts to the user.
+In our code, we catch and handle errors from the API call, providing meaningful error messages and alerts to the user.
 - Async/Await: Using async/await for asynchronous operations, such as API calls, makes the code more readable and maintainable.
-- Use of NextAuth: You appropriately use NextAuth's signIn method for authentication, integrating it seamlessly with your API call.
 - Content-Type Header: Setting the "Content-Type" header to "application/json" is a best practice for JSON API requests.

 #### Prisma Schema Usage
-In your API call, you interact with your database using Prisma.
+In our API call, we interact with database using Prisma.
 Let's highlight which parts of the Prisma schema are used in this API call:

 ```javascript
 const { email, password } = req.body;